Pontian District: Units

+Administration areas (zones)

+As of 2025, Pontian District is divided into 23 zones represented by 23 councillors to act as mediators between residents and the municipal council.
+The councillors for the 1 April 2024 to 31 December 2025 session are as below:

 Demographics

 In 2000, the annual population growth of Pontian District was 2.36%.

 Economy

 The main economic activities in the district are agriculture, construction, ecotourism, fishery and marine and food processing industries.
 The former includes pineapple farms and palm oil plantations, which are mainly focused in the town of Pekan Nanas.

 Transportation

 Road

 The district is accessible by bus from Larkin Sentral (Mybas Johor- T50, Maju - 96) in Johor Bahru.

 Sea

 There are regularly scheduled ferries connecting fishing village Kukup in Serkat Mukim with Tanjung Balai Karimun in Riau Islands, Indonesia.